synzen/MonitoRSS/README.md

 [`rssembed`]: Enable and set embed properties to be sent in addition to its regular message.

-[`rssfilteradd`]: Add filters for specific categories for a feed.
+[`rssfilters`]: Add or remove filters for specific categories for a feed.

-[`rssfilterremove`]: Remove filters for specific categories for a feed.

 [`rsstimezone`]: Add a timezone to be applied for {date} tags in all feeds for the guild.

+[`rssroles`]: Set role subscriptions - either global subscriptions that will mention a role every time a new article from a feed is posted, or filtered subscriptions where the role will only be mentioned with its role-specific filters.

 [`rsstest`]: Print out the properties for that specific RSS feed and its filter status on whether it passed (if filters exist), along with a randomly chosen feed of any age - in the defined message/embed format in config.json.
 This was to ease the pains of having to wait for an RSS feed to come just to see how it would look once you designed it in the config.
+(The role filters are done *after* the feed filters defined from `rssfilters` if they exist.

 This is especially useful when you want to add the feed's title and/or description, but you don't know if they'll turn out undefined.
 However, if the message is too long (that is, over the 2000 character limit), it will not send.